 - I believe that Dispensationalism is the closest truthful interpretation of Bible prophecy.

-- I believe that there is a role for ethnic Israel in end times prophecy.
+- I believe that there is a role for bloodline Israel in end times prophecy.

 - I believe that there are land promises made to Israel in the Old Testament and they will be fulfilled at some point in history.